Jet transport coefficient $\hat{q}$ in lattice QCD: Computing on 4D Lattice

-We generate $T>0$ lattices with aspect ratio $\sfrac{n_\sigma}{n_\tau}\!=\!4$ for $n_\tau=4,6$ and $8$ [$T\!\!=\!\sfrac{1}{(a_L n_\tau)}$], and also corresponding $T\!=\!0$ lattices with $n_{\tau}\!=\!n_{\sigma}$ using the MILC code~\cite{MILCcodePackage} and the USQCD software stack~\cite{SciDACcodePackage}.
-We use the Rational Hybrid Monte Carlo (RHMC) algorithm~\cite{Clark:2004cp} with highly improved staggered quark~(HISQ) action~\cite{Follana_2007} and tree-level Symanzik gauge action~\cite{Bazavov:2014pvz,Bazavov:2018wmo} for (2+1)-flavor QCD.
+In the presented lattice calculations, the unquenched lattices were generated using the Rational Hybrid Monte Carlo algorithm (RHMC)~\cite{Clark:2004cp} with highly improved staggered quark~(HISQ) action~\cite{Follana_2007} and tree-level Symanzik gauge action~\cite{Bazavov:2014pvz,Bazavov:2018wmo} for (2+1)-flavor QCD.
 The leading cutoff effects are $\mathcal{O}(a^4)$ and $\mathcal{O}(g^2_{0}a^2)$.
-We employ tuned input parameters (bare lattice coupling $\beta_0=10/g_0^2$, and bare quark masses), and use the $r_1$ lattice scale following Refs.~\cite{Bazavov:2014pvz,Bazavov:2016uvm,Bazavov:2017dsy,Bazavov:2018wmo} by the HotQCD and TUMQCD collaborations.
+We employed tuned input parameters (bare lattice coupling $\beta_0=10/g_0^2$, and bare quark masses), and use the $r_1$ lattice scale following Refs.~\cite{Bazavov:2014pvz,Bazavov:2016uvm,Bazavov:2017dsy,Bazavov:2018wmo} by the HotQCD and TUMQCD collaborations.
 This setup has a physical strange and two degenerate light quarks with $m_{l}=m_{s}/20$ corresponding to a pion mass of about 160 MeV in the continuum limit.
-We generate pure gauge ensembles via the heat-bath algorithm using Wilson gauge action~\cite{Wilson:1974sk} with $\beta_{0}\!=\!6/g^{2}_{0}$ and leading cutoff effects $\mathcal{O}(a^2)$.
-See Supplemental Material for details about the gauge ensembles \cite{SupplementalPRL20}.
+We summarize the gauge ensembles in Tables \ref{table:FullQCDNt4}, \ref{table:FullQCDNt6} and \ref{table:FullQCDNt8} in Appendix~\ref{sec:GaugeEnsemble}.